Table of Contents

 Laboratory diagnostics of myocarditis

 The patient’s medical history often reveals evidence of a previous infection.
-Clinical signs can be combined with laboratory values, such as a possibly elevated ESR, raised CRP, troponin, and CK-MB, as well as with bacteriological and viral diagnostics.
-ECG may show non-specific changes.
-A diagnosis is confirmed after detection of the pathogen in a myocardial biopsy.
+Clinical signs can be combined with laboratory values such as an elevated erythrocyte sedimentation rate (ESR) and increased C-reactive protein (CRP), troponin, and CK-MB levels, as well as with bacteriological and viral diagnostics.
+ECG may show nonspecific changes.
+Diagnosis is confirmed after detection of the pathogen in a myocardial biopsy.

 Similar diseases to myocarditis

 Therapeutic approaches for myocarditis

-Initially, the treatment of myocarditis is symptomatic.
-Physical rest, abstinence from alcohol, thromboembolism prophylaxis and the treatment of complications such as heart failure are indicated.
-Moreover, the therapeutic approach may be causal, being directed at the causative disease, for example diphtheria or Chagas disease.
-As part of research studies, anti-viral and immunosuppressive treatments are also performed.
+Initially, the treatment of myocarditis involves relieving the symptoms.
+Physical rest, abstinence from alcohol, thromboembolism prophylaxis, and the treatment of complications such as heart failure are indicated.
+Moreover, the therapeutic approach may be causal by treating the causative disease such as diphtheria or Chagas disease.
+As part of research studies, antiviral and immunosuppressive treatments are also used.